A-Dying-Pig/PrintQueue/PrintQueue_Tofino/README.md

 However, you may use other pipelines in your setting, as Tofino has 4 pipelines.
 In this case, please modify the code in `line 340` and `line 433`.

-More detail can be found in the code comments.

 ### Data Plane Query
 *data plane query* is process that data plane program triggers control plane program to read and store register values.
 The trigger signal is that the queue depth as a packet enqueues is larger than the packet's preset threshold.